California Gov. Newsom says 367 wildfires, 23 of them major, continue to burn in statewide emergency

 Some are fire complexes, which involve multiple fires spaced apart from one another but burning around the same geographic locations, including the new CZU August and LNU Lightning Complex fires -- still with zero containment -- near San Mateo, Santa Cruz, Lake and Napa counties on Wednesday afternoon.

-Evacuation orders and warnings were issued in parts of those communities, according to the California Department of Forestry and Fire Protection, affecting thousands.
+Evacuation orders and warnings were issued in parts of those communities, according to Cal-Fire, affecting thousands.
 At least 50 structures already have been destroyed, and hundreds more are still in danger.

+In some parts of the state, where firefighters have made progress containing the blazes, authorities have begun lifting evacuation orders, including around the Morgan Territory and Marsh Creek Road in Contra Costa County.

+But new developments continued into the evening, with authorities giving multiple updates on evacuation orders and road closures, especially in northern California near the Bay Area -- including new evacuations in Alameda County along Mines Road.